UcWealth/naijahacks-teamSkyForce/README.md

 3. John Benjamin
 johnzeus14@gmail.com

-FinTech Section
+Entertainment Section
+We are building a platform that will help unsigned and upcoming artists grow their fanbase and make some money from their music at the same time.

-Our Proposed Stack is JavaScript and any of its frameworks, and Python(Django)
+Our Proposed Stack is JavaScript, Html, CSS and Python(Django)